StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/CREATE ROUTINE LOAD.md

 **Routine Load job**

-Because the values in the `col2` column in the target table are generated using a CASE expression, you need to specify the corresponding expression in the `COLUMNS` parameter for the load job.
+Because the values in the `col2` column in the target table are generated using a CASE expression, you need to specify the corresponding expression in the `COLUMNS` parameter for the Routine load job.

 ```SQL
 CREATE ROUTINE LOAD rl_expr_test ON tbl_expr_test